wearetechnative/terraform-aws-vpn/README.md

 }
 ```

-### Add route to VPC main route table where the virtual gateway is located
+### Add route to VPC main route table
+In the VPC where the virtual private gateway is located, add a route to the main route table of the VPC
+where:

 Destination: your local subnet
-Target is the virtual gateway id
+Target: the virtual private gateway id

 <!-- BEGIN_TF_DOCS -->
 <!-- END_TF_DOCS -->